 Risk factors include a family history of testicular cancer and having an undescended testicle.
 But someone with no risk factors may develop the disease.

 Testicular cancer is usually first noticed during a self-exam or a physical exam by a doctor.
 A lump or swelling in the scrotum can indicate a cancerous tumor.

 At first, there may be no pain.
 But if you notice a lump or other change in one or both testicles, and you’re experiencing even mild pain there, see a doctor soon.

-Treatment for testicular cancer depends on the type of cancer and how much the tumor has grown or the cancer has spread.
+Treatment for testicular cancer depends on the type of testicular cancer and how much the tumor has grown or the cancer has spread.
 Some options include:

 - Radiation therapy.
 This involves using high-energy beams to destroy cancer cells.
 It’s usually done if the cancer has spread to nearby lymph nodes.

 - Chemotherapy.
 You will either take oral medications or have them injected into the body to seek out cancer cells to destroy.
-It tends to be used if the cancer has spread beyond the testicles.
+Chemotherapy tends to be used if the cancer has spread beyond the testicles.

 Testicular pain of any kind on one or both sides can be distressing.
 Most cases don’t require urgent medical attention, though persistent pain should be evaluated by a doctor — a urologist, if possible.

 If testicle pain comes on suddenly and severely, or develops along with other symptoms, such as fever or blood in your urine, then see a doctor immediately.
 If the pain is mild, but doesn’t subside after a few days, then make an appointment.

 Likewise, if you feel a lump or other change in your testicles, see a urologist or at least make an appointment soon with your primary care doctor.